Syed007Hassan/Chat-To-Your-Database/README.md

 - Analyze SQL queries to identify potential problems
 - Optimize the SQL queries that are used to fetch data from the SQL database
 - Analyze the SQL queries that are used in your NextJS application to identify potential problems
-- Displays all the data in the form of table after executing the query on schema
+- Displays all the data in the form of a table after executing the query on a schema
 - Stores the history prompts and the queries generated in No-SQL

 ## Examples